|

 well as character to character..."

-"...CSI plays more like a supplement to the T.V. series than it does a
+"...CSI plays more like a supplement to the T.V. series than

-short..."
+too short..."

 Quandary